 The biggest goal for shelters and rescues is to find forever homes for as many pets as they can.
 Before they find those forever homes, they have to have the means and space to house these animals.

-Fostering a dog can be an incredible asset to your shelter.
+Fostering a dog can be an incredible asset to your shelters.
 We can help ensure our shelters have many more opportunities to find forever homes for even more animals.
 There can be limitless numbers of dogs to save.
 Even if your shelter can only house 50 animals, they are no limit to how many fosters they work with.
 Fosters can vastly increase a shelter’s capacity.
 The more number of foster homes, the more dogs saved.
 PERIOD.

-One amazing thing about fostering a pet is it is so instrumental for the pet.
+One amazing thing about fostering a pet is it is actually instrumental for the pup’s progress.
 When that pet comes into your home they get more attention and care than what they might receive at the shelter.
 Plus, you are able to make them as comfortable as possible.
 A lot of shelters have to limit the bedding and toys given to the animals, due to lack of funds and supervision.

-In a home, the dog might get to go for walks each night, play with your children, and of course get a lot more attention than what a shelter can offer.
-It just makes it a more peaceful waiting zone for the perfect family to come along to adopt.
+In a home, the dog could have access to regular walks, play with children and other pets, and of course get a lot more attention than what a shelter can offer.
+It all makes for a more peaceful transition into the perfect family who will come along and adopt the pup.

 As a foster, you can not only help the dog with skills that will make the adoption process less of a shock to all parties involved.
-Having had the dog in your home, you can be their voice and vouch for them.
+But by having had the dog in your home, you can be their voice and vouch for them.
 You know the kind of environment that they would thrive in.
 This can help ensure the pup finds his perfect forever home.